bw139/CO2006-Ben/sprint2/miniproject.md

 The deadline is **Tue 6 Nov, 23:59**

 Follow the steps described above but submit a full implementation of all of the requirements explained above (Part 1 and Part 2).

+Submit it via Blackboard using the assignment `Sprint 2 Release`, under `Assessment and Feedback`.

 The project must contain **NO compilation errors** and it must be executable with the command `./gradlew clean bootRun` (or `gradlew clean bootRun` for `MS Windows`). **NO MARKS will be awarded if this does not execute.**